thoughtbot/ruby-science/book/solutions/extract_decorator.md

 using a Decorator:

 * There's a base case: returning the real summary for the question's answers.
-* There's an alternate, or decorated, case: returning a summary with a hidden answer.
+* There's an alternative, or decorated, case: returning a summary with a hidden answer.
 * The conditional logic for using the base or decorated case is unrelated to the base case: `answered_by` is only used for determining which path to take, and isn't used by to generate summaries.

-As a Rails developer, this may seem familiar to you: many pieces of Rack middleware follow a similar approach.
+As a Rails developer, this may seem familiar to you: Many pieces of Rack middleware follow a similar approach.

-Now that we've recognized this pattern, let's refactor to use a Decorator.
+Now that we've recognized this pattern, let's refactor to use a decorator.

 #### Move Decorated Case to Decorator